 - Advised on copyright law and contractual issues in a dispute relating to the planned publication of an academic treatise.

-Shane has acted in several cases involving sports regulators, clubs and agencies, including employment claims, commercial claims and appeals against disciplinary penalties.
+Shane has acted in a range of cases involving sports regulators, clubs and agencies, including employment claims, commercial claims and appeals against disciplinary penalties.
 He is an avid rugby fan and regularly advises clubs on rugby disciplinary citations.

 Current and recent work

 Represented Ashley Johnson the hearing of his citation under Law 10.4(i), concerning a tackle on David Kearney in the Wasps v Leinster ERCC Pool 2 match on 24 January 2015.

 - English Cricket Board v Barry (2014)